 When determining how to rank your website, Google examines which sites link to it.
 This 'link juice' is important.

-"Link building needs to be a gradual, ongoing process," explains Danielle Haley, co-director at Freelance SEO Essex.
+"Link building needs to be a gradual, ongoing process," explains Danielle Haley, Director of Indy Consultancy.
 "Paying for hundreds of links from an unknown website won't get you where you need to be."

 "You can find linking opportunities in every aspect of your PR and marketing," she continues.
 "Try hosting Q&A sessions on your blog, or let journalists know they can contact you for quotes.
 That can get you links from important sites."

 The rise of smart phones has changed how we use Google.
 The majority of searches could soon come from mobile devices, and Google acknowledged this with an algorithm update back in April 2015.
 It prioritised sites that display properly on small screens.
 Many experts at the time predicted this would cause a 'Mobilegeddon'.
 The actual impact was much less dramatic than expected, but it serves to remind businesses that they should make sure their sites are optimised for this growing volume of search traffic.